Introduction to Neu Theory

 Quantum Mechanics theory in principle denies there is a continuous physical reality at the elementary level, and instead maintains that there exist only “probability waves” without a physical identity until they are detected.
 The double-slit experiment is represented as proof that this view is correct.
 A recent double-slit experiment showed the characteristic “interference” pattern was obtained by using large molecules (sixty to seventy carbon atom “Bucky Balls”) as the projectiles.
 Is this an example of probability waves at the macroscopic level, or does the double-slit pattern need an alternative explanation?

 Physical reality at the fundamental level is imagined to consist of sub-atomic “particles” virtual and real.
 Quantum physics defines the forces of nature as “exchange particles” being absorbed and emitted by other particles.
-Even the “vacuum” of space is hypothesized as seething with “virtual” particles coming into and going out of existence before they can be physically detected.
-Heisenberg’s Uncertainty Principle has allowed particle physicists a theoretical licence to create a virtual reality at the subatomic level.
+Even the “vacuum” of space is hypothesized as seething with “virtual” particles quickly coming into and going out of existence before they can be physically detected.
+Heisenberg’s Uncertainty Principle has allowed particle physicists a theoretical license to create a virtual reality at the subatomic level.
 An “if it is not forbidden, it must exist” way of thinking.
 At least twelve fundamental matter particles, twelve fundamental antimatter particles, and four fundamental force particles are hypothesized.

 Most of what we know about the universe beyond the Earth comes to us via photons of light, a “shower” of ionic matter (cosmic rays), and meteorites that strike the surface.
 The purpose of physical theory is to explain the observed phenomena and use it to answer the big questions.
 How large is the universe?
 What is the universe made of?
 How much energy does the universe contain?
 Where did the universe come from?
 Was the universe different in the past, will it be different in the future?
 Did the universe have a beginning and will it have an end, or is it eternal and visibly remains the same?

 In the early 1920’s it was discovered that the color of light from distant galaxies increased in wavelength (red shifted) with apparent distance from the earth.
 The greater the distance the larger the redshift.
-This change in color was interpreted as a “Doppler” shift – similar to the change in pitch sound by a train speeding away from us – meaning that the distant galaxies were receding away from us and each other, the greater the distance the faster the recession.
+This change in color was interpreted as a “Doppler” effect – similar to the change in pitch sound by a train speeding away from us – meaning that the distant galaxies were receding away from us and each other, the greater the distance the faster the recession.
 The key assumption made is that space itself is physically expanding.
 This is called the “metric expansion of space.”
 All galaxies – except as locally bound systems held together by the pull of gravity – are considered to be physically moving away from each other.
 As the total amount of matter remains fixed, this means that the average density of matter in the universe decreases as space gets older and larger.

 Projecting the estimated expansion backwards in time provides a changing history of the cosmos.
 The Big Bang Theory starts with a moment of creation, a beginning to our universe that occurred around fourteen billion years ago.
 It postulates the spontaneous explosion, without cause, of a pre-existing “initial singularity”, an infinitely dense mathematical point containing all the energy of the universe.
 The form of this energy is not defined but it has an enormous value.
 The explosive emergence of this large quantity of pure energy from “nothing” resulted in the beginning of time, expanding space, forms of matter and radiation, with a continuously decreasing average density, to the universe we observe from Earth today.
 The universe had a hot beginning and is cooling down.
 The cosmic microwave background radiation is considered as the “red shifted” remnant of one of the early moments (several hundred thousand years) after creation, and is claimed as strong evidence in support of the theory.